-Enjoy an included night in Reykjavik, Iceland and meet your fellow travelers.
+Enjoy an included night in Copenhagen, Denmark and meet your fellow travelers.
 Arriving a day or two early is strongly suggested as there are many sights to visit around the capital.

 Off to Greenland!
 Upon landing in Kangerlussuaq, you'll be transferred to the port and then take your first Zodiac ride out to the ship, which will be anchored off shore.